Frequently Asked Questions

 • Can I apply to the MSW program before completing the three prerequisites (Human Biology, Elementary Statistics, and Computer Literacy)?

 Yes, you can apply while taking courses that satisfy the prerequisite requirements.
-Priority will be given to those who have a plan to complete all prerequisites by the end of July 2012.
-ALL prerequisites must be completed by the end of 2012, with a grade of C or Pass or better, in order to continue in the MSW Program.
+Priority will be given to those who have a plan to complete all prerequisites by the end of July 2015.
+ALL prerequisites must be completed by the end of 2015, with a grade of C or better or Pass, in order to continue in the MSW Program.
 Please let us know when/how you plan to meet the requirements.
 It is the applicant's responsibility to send official transcripts as soon as possible, for any courses taken after submitting the initial application.

 • Can I apply for spring admission?